TABLE OF CONTENTS

-- Clicking on the 'Watch' button on the top-right corner and adding a member or team allows them to keep an eye on every activity being performed against the task in real-time.
+- Clicking on the 'Watch' button on the top-right corner and adding a member or team allows them to monitor every activity performed against the task in real-time.

 Bulk Creation of Tasks

-In addition to templates, the tasks application support bulk creation of tasks based on the vector attribute.
+In addition to templates, the tasks application supports the bulk creation of tasks based on the vector attribute.
 This is particularly useful when doing component QC (either 100% or sampled) and allows site managers or technicians to effortlessly and quickly raise numerous tasks.
 To create tasks:

 - Go to the map view of the asset and click on the Feature filters icon.